-We will be delighted for more new partners in areas where is lacking a Butterfly Monitoring Scheme.
-If you would like to became a new partner of eBMS and you are willing to collaborate and join eBMS, please contact email@example.com.
+We will be delighted for more new partners in areas where is lack a Butterfly Monitoring Scheme.
+If you would like to become a new partner of eBMS and you are willing to collaborate and join eBMS, please contact firstname.lastname@example.org.

 Apart from the eBMS partners, there are more countries and regions monitoring butterflies in Europe.
 Countries that are not partners of eBMS, without scheme or just outside of the European Union with different monitoring programs.
-These collaborators provide data to eBMS in order to contribute for the Butterfly Indicators or other type of results.
+These collaborators provide data to eBMS in order to contribute to the Butterfly Indicators or other types of results.